KineticMaintenance/m920q-dual-NVME/README.md

 <br><br>
 ## Soldering in progress<br>

-> <b>For M920Q</b> -- solder all components and move R105 resistor.<br>
+> <b>For M920Q</b> -- solder all components and move R150 resistor.<br>
 <b>For M720Q</b> -- solder all components and move R151 resistor.
 <br>
-Now that we know location of all components, its time to solder them, one by one...
+Now that we know location of all components, it's time to solder them, one by one...

 First we need to prep the pads -- clean all pads from factory solder using flux and desoldering braid...:<br>
 ![](https://github.com/badger707/m920q-dual-NVME/blob/main/pictures/IMG_5888_.PNG)

-4 caps placed on NVME power rail (yeah, I know they're not perfectly soldered, dont care, works for me)<br>
+4 caps placed on NVME power rail (yeah, I know they're not perfectly soldered, don't care, works for me)<br>
 ![](https://github.com/badger707/m920q-dual-NVME/blob/main/pictures/IMG_5889_.PNG)

 Keep cleaning the pads, and keep going.